 Heart Palpitations & Fluttering

-If you feel your heart is beating too hard or too fast, if it seems to be fluttering, or if it seems to skip a beat, you may be experiencing heart palpitations.
+If you feel your heart is beating too hard or too fast, if it seems to be fluttering, or if it seems to skip a beat, you are experiencing heart palpitations.
 They can be felt in your throat, neck, or chest.
-They are scary for sure… but they are NOT usually what you think they are: heart attacks!
-They are usually something that is NOT serious but are still scary as can be.
-Sure… in rare cases they can be due to a serious issue… and getting a quick check up with a reputable caring internist can rule out something serious happening.
+They are certainly one of the scariest physical issues you can have… but they are NOT usually what you think they are: heart attacks!
+They are usually something that is NOT life threatening but are still as scary as can be.
+Sure… in very rare cases they can be due to a serious issue… but that’s not the norm.

 Most Common Heart Palpitation Causes